zechengz/sim/.github/CONTRIBUTING.md

 ### Guidelines & Best Practices

-- **Code Style:** Follow the project's ESLint and Prettier configurations.
+- **Code Style:** Follow the project's Biome configurations.
 Use meaningful variable names and small, focused functions.
 - **Documentation:** Clearly document the purpose, inputs, outputs, and any special behavior for your block/tool.
 - **Error Handling:** Implement robust error handling and provide user-friendly error messages.
 - **Parameter Visibility:** Always specify the appropriate visibility level for each parameter to ensure proper UI behavior and LLM integration.